 Ten minutes at the pharmacy counter beats a rescheduled procedure.

-• "If I miss a weekly dose, what's the resume rule?"
-The official answer for both semaglutide and tirzepatide: if it's been less than 5 days, take the missed dose.
-If it's been more than 5 days, skip and resume on your usual day.
+- "If I miss a weekly dose, what's the resume rule?"
+The official answers differ by molecule: for semaglutide (Ozempic, Wegovy), if it's been less than 5 days, take the missed dose, otherwise skip and resume on your usual day.
+For tirzepatide (Mounjaro, Zepbound), the label window is 4 days (96 hours), not 5.
+When in doubt, follow the product label.

 Compounded tirzepatide and semaglutide are a separate conversation.
 The 2024 FDA shortage status changed in 2025, and supply through 503A and 503B pharmacies has tightened.
 If you're on compounded supply, the pause window is the same, but resume access can be less predictable.